garyguo123456789/keeper-app-2/README.md

 - Body-parser: Parse incoming request bodies in a middleware

 ## Testing
-You can test the API endpoints using tools like Postman or writing unit tests using Jest or Mocha.
+You can test the API endpoints using tools like Postman.
+The API endpoints documented above can all be tested:

+- POST
+- GET
+- DELETE

 ## Author
 Haolin Guo